Multiple Device Support

 You use HyperTrack to track movement of your users.
 But in reality you are tracking the mobile device that your users are using.
 In essence, a user's tracking session is uniquely defined by his/her mobile device.

 Often, users log into apps from multiple mobile devices either knowingly or unknowingly.
 This results in multiple devices (with your apps and with HyperTrack SDKs) sending location, activity and health data to HyperTrack server.

 Why is it a problem?

-Best practices to handle multiple devicesIn case your app doesn't need to support logins across multiple devices, it is best to implement a Session Logout feature which automatically logs the user out as soon as he/she logs in to the app from a different device or just simply preventing the successive login attempts from a different device.
+Best practices to handle multiple devicesIn case your app doesn't need to support logins across multiple devices, it is best to implement a Session Logout feature which automatically logs the user out as soon as he/she logs into your app from a different device.
+Alternatively, you can simply prevent the successive login attempts from a different device.